|A great advantage of a spring fish scale is not having to rely on batteries for power.|

 Stainless steel hooks are the norm for spring scales.
 Choose a hook size that will be adequate for the species you most routinely target.
 Small hooks will leave you at a disadvantage when weighing large fish (such as pike or catfish), so pick accordingly.
 A medium-sized hook will usually work well in most situations.

-Digital scales work on the premise of a hook and LCD display, digitally showcasing the weight on a screen.
+Digital scales work on the premise of a hook and backlit display, digitally showcasing the weight on a screen.
 Weights are very accurate, and the process is quick and effortless.

 Here are some tips to keep in mind when buying a scale of this variety.